gearoidfox/cmap/README.md

 ### Dependencies

 cmap requires an ncurses library with wide character support.
+On some platforms, the default ncurses library supports wide characters, while on others, this functionality is in a separate library.

+On Ubuntu (17.10), you should install libncursesw5-dev, e.g.

+    sudo apt install libncursesw5-dev

+On OS X (10.6), the standard ncurses library is OK.

 ## Compatibility